jacobyhsi/TabUnite_backup/README.md

 python process_dataset.py
 ```

 For the "Census Synthetic" dataset, download the census.csv dataset from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/116/us+census+data+1990) where you change the .data file to .csv instead.
 Save it within the repository then replace the path within tabunite_census-synthetic/dataset.py.
+The dataname for this dataset is denoted as: syn1.

 ## Training, Sampling and Evaluation